thautwarm/Quick-Backend/README.md

 We tested the implemented back ends with examples from [Idris Offical Tutorials](http://docs.idris-lang.org/en/latest/tutorial), check `examples/testcases.idr`.

-To build and run the tests:
+To build and run the tests, firstly `cd` into `libs` directory and `idris --install quick-backend.ipkg`, then

 - build: `bash build-tests.sh`